MoOx/phenomic/docs/content/index.md

 (a single file that only contains your page data).

 <center style="font-weight: bold"><a href="showcase/">
-  See how is using Phenomic
+  See who is using Phenomic
 </a></center>

 ## Choose your flavor